 At Gillibrand we aim to develop a fun and engaging high-quality PE curriculum that ensures children attain good physical and emotional development and health.
 We offer a dynamic and varied program of activity to ensure that all children progress physically through a unique and fully inclusive PE curriculum.
 Through PE, we inspire the children to succeed in physical education and in developing life skills such as working in a team, communication skills and understanding fairness and equality.
 We do this through fully adhering to the aims of the national curriculum and fostering a healthy curiosity and interest in a range of sports.
+We are proud to offer children the opportunity to take part sports such as judo, archery, tennis, cricket, basketball and dance.
 We believe that PE encompasses life-long skills which children will develop as they begin their journey in reception.
 All children participate in competitive sport which can be against self and/ or others.
+Children also are able to gain teamwork skills and develop their problem solving through the use of our orienteering course in our school grounds.

 The learning of good physical development and health is an integral part of our PE lessons.
 The progression of skills for PE are developed through the year groups and children’s skills are built upon previous skills taught within lessons.
 At Gillibrand, teachers create a positive attitude to PE learning within their lessons and reinforce an expectation that all children are capable of achieving high standards in PE.